kdaisho/quebec3-v2/README.md

 ### Github actions

-CI/CD using Github actions has been set.
+CI/CD pipeline using Github actions has been set.
 Pushing changes to master triggers the runner.

-### CI/CD process
+### CI/CD process details

 1. Pushing your changes to master triggers Github actions
-2. Action runner copies `dist/` to `/var/www/quebec3/` after build
+2. Action runner copies `public/` to `/var/www/quebec3/` after a successful build
+3. Nginx fetches index.html from `/var/www/quebec3/public` folder, not directly from the source code dumped by the action-runner.
+By doing so we can eliminate downtime from 10 - 12 min to practically zero.
-3. PM2 is always running with the command below
+4. PM2 is always running with the command below

 ```bash
 pm2 start --name qc3 /home/ubuntu/actions-runner/deploy/quebec3-v2/quebec3-v2/server/index.js --watch